infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-4/02_scanned_bot_event.md

 ### What it Does

 This method is called when your robot sees another robot — i.e., when your radar scan "hits" another robot.
-You must override this method if you want your robot to respond to nearby enemies.
+You must override this method if you want your robot to respond to nearby opponents.

 The **bearing** you receive is *relative* to your robot's current heading.